-So, from 6th April 2021, the end client in both the public & private sector will bear the responsibility to determine if a contractor is working ‘inside’ or ‘outside’ of IR35
+So, from 6th April 2021, the end client in both the public and private sector will bear the responsibility to determine if a contractor is working ‘inside’ or ‘outside’ of IR35.

-This fundamental shift in responsibility has also shifted the risk, now end clients must comply with the legislation & be ready to prove it if HRMC investigate
+This fundamental shift in responsibility has also shifted the risk, now end clients must comply with the legislation and be ready to prove it if HRMC investigate.

 What does it mean to be IR35 compliant?

 This section applies to both the contractor and the client.

 The process must show that:

 - An assessment has been made